To amend the Fair Labor Standards Act of 1938 to provide increased labor law protections for agricultural workers, and for other purposes.

 Last Updated: Jun 26, 2018

 Length: 5 pages

-This bill was introduced on June 26, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 26, 2018, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 Jun 26, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 Feb 7, 2019